dnhrdt/whisper_client/cline_docs/activeContext.md

     - Fix mode for automatic corrections
     - Clear, color-coded output
   * Created documentation for the linting system in .linting/README.md
-  * Next steps: Run the simplified linting script on the codebase and address any remaining issues

 - Fixed Additional Linting Issues in WebSocket Module [T156]
   * Fixed trailing whitespace issues in multiple log_connection calls